johnfairh/swift-sass/README.md

 print(results.css)
 ```
-Although the compiler output is more structured, you'd probably be just as well
+Although the compiler output is more structured, if this is all you want to do
-off running the binary directly.
-The reason to use this package is to provide
+then you're probably better off running the binary directly.
+The reason to use
-custom implementations of `@use` rules to load content, and custom functions to
+this package is to provide custom implementations of `@use` rules to load
-provide application-specific behavior:
+content, and custom functions to provide application-specific behavior:
 ```swift

 struct ExtrasImporter: Importer {